sdondley/Dist-Zilla-for-Beginners/intro.md

 It’s very difficult to catalogue everything `Dist::Zilla` can do for you.
 And aside from all that the core `Dist::Zilla` module can do, there are hundreds of `Dist::Zilla` plugins that you can install and configure to help you automate any number of common as well as very obscure distribution chores.
-And what you choose to automate is entirely up to you.
-You can use a small subset of `Dist::Zilla`’s plugins to handle only the most rudimentary tasks or you can create an almost totally automated beast that can create, generate, modify, build, test, document, release, push, upload and update your distribution with a a very small number of keystrokes.
+What you choose to automate is entirely up to you.
+You can use a small subset of `Dist::Zilla`’s tools to handle only rudimentary tasks or you can create an almost totally automated beast that can create, generate, modify, build, test, document, release, push, upload and update your distribution with a a very small number of keystrokes.

 `Dist::Zilla` is a very powerful, flexible tool.
 Like any advanced tool for developers, it is best wielded by those who have a good understanding of how to